The new “Forensic Medical Services Bill” (Scotland)

 “The illicit carnal knowledge of a woman effected by force, intimidation, threats, or deceit as to the nature of the act.”

-That covers all bases, but a man who has sex with a woman isn’t committing rape; she may not want to have sex with him but consent anyway.
+That covers all bases, but a man who has sex with a woman when she doesn’t want to have sex isn’t committing rape; she may not want to have sex with him but consent anyway.
 This may sound like nitpicking, but you need to bear in mind that not every woman is as worldly wise or as intelligent as you.
 Rape crisis centres play these semantic games and at times women have been convinced by activists they were raped when they were not.
 The Liam Allan case falls into that category, and quite likely Harvey Weinstein for other reasons.

 Regarding attempted rape, the reader is told “Someone trying to have sex with you when you do not want to is attempted rape.”